KusionStack/kusion/README.md

 # Kusion

 Kusion is the platform engineering engine of [KusionStack](https://github.com/KusionStack).
 It delivers intentions described in [Konfig](https://github.com/KusionStack/konfig) to Kubernetes, Clouds and Customized Infrastructure resources

 ## Key Features

-- **App Whole Lifecycle Management**: Manage App from the first code to production-ready with [Kusion](https://github.com/KusionStack/kusion) and [Konfig](https://github.com/KusionStack/konfig)
+- **Application-Centric**: Managing all application operations in one place, in a unified way
-- **Self-Service**: Enable App Dev self-service capabilities and help them cooperate with SRE and Platform Dev efficiently
+- **Enable Self-Service**: Developers fulfill their own needs by using the capabilities provided by the platform
-- **Shift Risk Left**: Native support features such as Policy/Secret as Code and 3-way Live Diff to guarantee security at the earliest stages
+- **Shift left security**: Guarantee security at the earliest stages to make operation more confidence
-- **Hybrid Resources Operation**: Orchestrate hybrid runtime resources such as Kubernetes, clouds and customized infrastructures in a unified way
+- **Kubernetes-friendly**: Provide friendly observability and troubleshooting capabilities to make Kubernetes operations easier.

 <div align="center">